KSK200/karthik_projects/README.md

 # karthik_projects
-Name=Karthik Kavathekar .
-Created some of the basics projects using python
+Hello Everyonne i have Created some of the basics projects using python.